TOP 30th Anniversary: Yebisu International Festival for Art & Alternative Visions 2025

 Commission Project | 3F Exhibition Galleries, Tokyo Photographic Art Museum

-The Commission Project was launched at the Yebisu International Festival for Art & Alternative Visions 2023 as a new program of the Tokyo Photographic Art Museum, in which artists based in Japan are selected and commissioned to create and exhibit moving-image works as products of the new festival.
-At the Yebisu International Festival for Art & Alternative Visions 2024, an exhibition by Yu Araki and Kim Insook, Special Prize winners of the previous edition, will be realized while aligning the exhibition with the overall theme, “30 Ways to Go to the Moon.”
-In addition, as in the Yebisu International Festival for Art & Alternative Visions 2023, the first screening for the next edition will be held concurrently during the festival, in which a jury of five Japanese and international members with expertise in the field of moving images will select four artists.
+The Commission Project was launched at the Yebisu International Festival for Art & Alternative Visions 2023 as a new program of the Tokyo Photographic Art Museum, in which artists based in Japan are selected and commissioned to create and exhibit moving-image works as products of a new Yebisu International Festival for Art & Alternative Visions.
+At the Yebisu International Festival for Art & Alternative Visions 2025, an exhibition of new works by the four finalists of the second edition, Oda Kaori, Komori Haruka, Nagata Kosuke, and Makihara Eri, will be realized in the 3rd floor exhibition gallery in alignment with the overall theme, “Docs: Images and Records.”

-Exhibition | 2F/B1F Exhibition Galleries, Tokyo Photographic Art Museum
+Exhibition | Tokyo Photographic Art Museum 2F, B1F Exhibition Galleries

-Screening | 1F Hall, Tokyo Photographic Art Museum
+Screening | Tokyo Photographic Art Museum, 1F Hall

-The 1F Hall of the Tokyo Photographic Art Museum The Tokyo Photographic Art Museum Hall on the first floor will serve as the venue for a daily program of screenings specially curated for the Yebisu International Festival for Art & Alternative Visions.
-A diverse range of films from Japan and overseas will be screened, ranging from narrative films, experimental films, documentaries, and animated films to contemporary art works, including films that are being shown in Japan for the first time.
+The Tokyo Photographic Art Museum’s 1st floor hall will serve as the venue for a daily program of screenings specially curated for the Yebisu International Festival for Art & Alternative Visions.
+A diverse range of films from Japan and overseas will be screened, ranging from narrative films, experimental films, documentaries, and animated films to contemporary artworks, including films that are being shown in Japan for the first time.
 Talk sessions with the filmmakers and guests will be held after the screenings.

-Educational Program|Tokyo Photographic Art Museum 1F Studio and others
+Educational Program|Tokyo Photographic Art Museum, 1F Studio / etc.

-The Yebisu lnternational Festival for Art & Alternative The educational program offers a variety of programs that are easily accessible to a diverse range of people, and are designed to make the Yebisu International Festival for Art & Alternative Visions more inclusive and enjoyable for all.
+Encompassing events such as workshops and gallery talks, the educational program offers a variety of programs that are easily accessible to a diverse range of people, and are designed to make the Yebisu International Festival for Art & Alternative Visions more inclusive and enjoyable for all.

-Off-site Exhibition|Center Square of Yebisu Garden Place
+Off-site Exhibition|Yebisu Garden Place